abcslawek/raccoon/README.md

 ## Features that already exist
 - Running left and right
 - Falling down
-- Animation of idle, running and jumping
+- Animations of idle, running and jumping etc.
+- Fighting with enemy
+- Moving on flying block
 - Death takes your one life (one heart)
 - Winning or losing a game
 - Instruction image